gnat/surreal/README.md

 * Enjoyed using jQuery selector syntax.
 * Are cautiously aware of the cargo cult. ✈️

+## ✨ Quick Look

+See a quick working example of Surreal in action!
+Jump into the [Showcase](https://gnat.github.io/surreal/index.html)! 🔍️ Then [view source](https://github.com/gnat/surreal/blob/main/index.html).

 ## ✨ What does it bring to the table?

 * 🔗 Call chaining.